-NOTE this second article contains a newer and improved version of the extension.
+NOTE this article has been updated (Sept 4, 2015) with a NAM 4.1-compatible version of the extension.
 OK, so your SAML Service Provider is asking for a default domain suffix for every username (firstname.lastname@example.org).
 Or, your application behind NAM wants to receive the full name of a logged-in user’s manager.
-Or, you need to provide only a subset of…
+Or, you need to provide…

 NetIQ Access Manager is a great product.
 One of its strong points is the extensibility in terms of look ’n feel, authentication and other customizations.
 An area with less flexibility is the user data, especially when working with SAML.
 Access Manager generally assumes that the data in your LDAP directory has the format you need….